Nokia’s failure became official when the company was acquired by Microsoft, in 2013. At the time, Nokia’s CEO Stephen Elop famously said:

 - Lack of vision.

-In order to understand its rapid downfall from its position as a world-dominant and innovative technology organisation, Tim O. Vuori, assistant professor in strategic management at Aalto University and Qui Huy, Professor of Strategy at INSEAD Singapore conducted a qualitative study.
+In order to understand its rapid downfall from its position as a world-dominant and innovative technology organisation, Timo Vuori, Strategy Professor at Aalto University and Qui Huy, Professor of Strategy at INSEAD Singapore conducted a qualitative study.